GeorginaCarlisle/mini-challenges-coddy/README.md

 ## September Challenges

+- Fibonacci: Returns the nth number of the fibonacci sequence.
 - Taxi-fare: Takes an array of distance and a base fare and calculates the price of the journey.
 - Title-case: Takes a string of words and returns the string with the first letter of each word capitalised.